 This descriptor is present for all encrypted content ([3] clause 5.8.4.1).
-It shall be defined on the adaptation set level.
+It shall be defined on the adaptation set level as specified in [3], clause 8.12.4.3.
 The value attribute indicates the used protection scheme ([3] clause 5.8.5.2).
-The @cenc:default_KID shall be present if the media segment do not carry sgpd boxes that contain KID overwritting the default_KID value and have a value matching the default_KID in the tenc box.
+The @cenc:default_KID shall be present if the media segment do not carry sgpd boxes that contain KID overwritting the default KID value and have a value matching the default KID in the tenc box.